openedx/edx-proctoring/docs/system-overview.rst

 -------------------------

 The diagram below describes the happy-path of interactions between components to sucessfully begin a proctored exam.
+This example matches Proctortrack's backend implementation and includes any JavaScript events handled by the proctoring app.

 .. image:: images/sequence.png